aakkiiff/serverctx/README.md

-# 📦 `server` — Simple SSH Server Manager
+# 📦 `serverctx` — Simple SSH Server Manager

-`server` is a lightweight Bash utility to easily manage and connect to your SSH server entries.
+It is a lightweight Bash utility to easily manage and connect to your SSH server entries.
 It helps you:

 - ➕ Add new SSH hosts
 - 🗑 Remove existing hosts interactively